vrushankjani/aws-soe-ami-end-to-end-automation/publishing/README.md

 - Another account which you nominate as member account, where we can set up cross account access as well as send some events on event bus

 ### Event bus in member account
 Ensure that the default event bus in the member account of your choice is setup with allowing access from this account where you deploy the baking solution.
+Basically you would require to allow publishing account to publish event to the event busy in member account.

+Follow this [link] (https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/CloudWatchEvents-CrossAccountEventDelivery.html) to understand how to setup event bus.

 ### Source AMI
 Note: We are using **CIS hardened AMI** built upon Amazon Linux2 and Level 1 CIS benchmark configuration as a source AMI.
 The solution may not work with any other AMI which is not hardened as it will result in inspect test failing in its assessments.